muratk5n/thirdwave/en/README.md

 ---

-The migration that resulted due to the partition was especially bad with deaths reaching nearly a million.
+The migration that resulted due to the partition was especially bad with deaths reaching a million.
 That too is on the Brits.

 Al Jazeera: Before leaving India [1947], the British made sure a united India would not be possible...
 East and West Pakistan were